futel/dialplan-functions/README-deploy.md

 Using the DigitalOcean web console, add or update a CNAME record in the dialplans.phu73l.net domain.

-- hostname dev.dialplans.phu73l.net (or stage, prod)
+- hostname stage.dialplans.phu73l.net (or dev, prod)
 - alias: <alias domain name>

-Wait for DNS to be updated with eg "nslookup dev.dialplans.phu73l.net".
+Wait for DNS to be updated with eg "nslookup stage.dialplans.phu73l.net".

 ## Update Twilio Programmable Voice stage components to point to URLs